cozyyyaria/notes/README.md

 # Experiments

-These are some emojis !! :sunglasses::star::punch:
+These are some emojis !!
+:sunglasses:
+:star:
+:punch:

 ## Keyboard Shortcut